 Educational Resources at the Alexandria Archaeology Museum

-To arrange a field trip, contact the Alexandria Archaeology education coordinator through Alex311 or call the museum at 703.746.4399.
+Groups can choose to either visit the museum or have Alexandria Archaeology come to you!
+To arrange a program, contact the Alexandria Archaeology education coordinator through Alex311 or call the museum at 703.746.4399.

 If you would like to combine your visit with lessons at other Alexandria museums, please look over our list of sites offering educational programs before calling.
 The Alexandria Archaeology Museum can accommodate up to 20 students at a time for an Adventure Lesson.
 Large groups may be accommodated by dividing them into smaller groups and rotating site visits, as many of the historic properties are within easy walking distance of each other.
 Learn more about Scheduling an Education Program with Historic Alexandria.